-Images, when added with a certain consideration, will help readers understand your article better.
-“A picture is worth a thousand words”.
-Yeah, well, probably not for Google, but it can spice up a 1,000 dull words, illustrate what you mean in a chart or data flow diagram, or simply make your social media posts more enticing for sure.
+Images, when used with care, will help readers better understand your article.
+The old saying “A picture is worth a thousand words” probably doesn’t apply to Google, but it’s certainly true when you need to spice up 1,000 dull words, illustrate what you mean in a chart or data flow diagram, or just make your social media posts more enticing.

-It’s a simple recommendation: add images to every article you write online.
-They’ll make it more appealing.
+It’s a simple recommendation: you should add images to every article you write online to make them more appealing.

 Finding the right image

-Your article needs an image that has the same subject as your article.
-If you would use an image just to use an image and get a green bullet in our SEO plugin, you are doing it wrong.
-The image should reflect the topic of the post, or have illustrative purposes within the article, of course.
+Your article needs an image relevant to its subject.
+If you’re choosing a random photo just to get a green bullet in our SEO plugin’s content analysis, then you’re doing it wrong.
+The image should reflect the topic of the post or have illustrative purposes within the article of course.

-There is a simple image SEO reason for that: an image that is surrounded by related text, ranks better for the keyword it is optimized for.
-More details on image SEO later.
+There is a simple image SEO reason for this: an image with related text ranks better for the keyword it is optimized for.
+There’s more about image SEO later.

-If there is no way to use images of your own, there are other ways to find unique images and refrain from using stock photos.
+If you don’t have any images of your own that you can use, there are other ways to find unique images and still avoid stock photos.
 Flickr.com is a nice image source for instance, as explained in this article: How to Use Creative Commons Images from Flickr.
 I also like the images provided by sites like freeimages.com (formerly known as sxc.hu).
 Check here for more image resources.
-You should stay away from the obvious stock photos, and rather pick the ones that look (ok, just a bit) more genuine.
-It almost seems like images with people always look like stock photos, unless taken by yourself.
-In the end, that is still the best idea.
+Steer clear of the obvious stock photos, picking the ones that look (ok, just a bit) more genuine.
+But whatever you use, It seems like images with people in them always look like stock photos, unless you took them yourself.
+In the end, that’s always the best idea.

-Obvious alternatives for photos could be illustrations, like we use, or graphs, of course.
-An honorable mention should go to animated GIFs, as these seem to become more and more popular these days.
+Obvious alternatives for photos could be illustrations, which is what we use, or graphs.
+An honorable mention should go to animated GIFs, as these seem to be getting more and more popular these days.

-Even with Animated GIFs being very popular these days, don’t go overboard.
-It’ll make your post less attractive to read, as your reading will be interrupted by the movement of the image, of course.
-Like in the post where I found the image above.
+But even though animated GIFs are popular, don’t go overboard.
+It’ll make your post harder to read, as the movement of the image distracts your readers’ attention.
+Like, for example, in the post where I found the image above.

 Preparing images for use in your article

-When you have found the right image to use, either an illustration, chart or photo, the next step is to optimize that image for use on your website.
-There are a number of things that you should think about:
+Once you have found the right image – whether an illustration, chart or photo – the next step is to optimize it for use on your website.
+There are a number of things you need to think about:

 Choose the right file name

-Image SEO starts with the right file name.
-Of course, this is the first location to use that keyword.
-Without even looking at the actual image, you want Google to know what the image is about.
-It’s simple: if your image is a sunrise in Paris showing the Notre Dame, the file name shouldn’t be DSC4536.jpg, but notre-dame-paris-sunrise.jpg.
-The main keyword would be Notre Dame, as that is the main subject of the photo, that is why I added that at the beginning of the file name.
+Image SEO starts with the file name.
+You want Google to know what the image is about without even looking at it, so use your keyword in the image file name.
+It’s simple: if your image is a sunrise in Paris over Notre Dame Cathedral, the file name shouldn’t be DSC4536.jpg, but notre-dame-paris-sunrise.jpg.
+The main keyword would be Notre Dame, as that is the main subject of the photo, which is why it’s at the beginning of the file name.

 Scale for image SEO

 Loading times are important for UX and SEO.
-The faster the site, the easier to visit and index a page is.
-Images can have a huge impact on loading times, especially when you load a huge image and show it really small, like using a 2500×1500 pixels image and showing it at 250×150 pixels size.
-The entire image still has to be loaded.
-Scale the image to the size you want to show it.
-WordPress helps by providing the image in multiple sizes after upload already.
-Unfortunately, that doesn’t mean the file size is optimized as well, that’s just the image size.
+The faster the site, the easier it is to visit and index a page.
+Images can have a big impact on loading times, especially when you upload a huge image then display it really small – for example a 2500×1500 pixels image displayed at 250×150 pixels size – as the entire image still has to be loaded.
+So resize the image to how you want it displayed.
+WordPress helps by automatically providing the image in multiple sizes after upload.
+Unfortunately, that doesn’t mean the file size is optimized as well, that’s just the image display size.

 Use responsive images